Dharmamangal

-The Dharmamangal (ধর্মমঙ্গল) is an important subgenre of mangalkavya, with narratives of local deities of rural Bengal, the most significant genre of medieval Bengali literature.
-The texts belonging to this subgenre eulogize Dharmathakur, a folk deity worshipped in the Rarh region of Bengal.
+The Dharmamangal (ধর্মমঙ্গল) is a medieval Bengali narrative poem.
+Thought to be first performed during the reign of Dharma Pala (circa 775 - 810 AD), it was written by several poets over the years.
+Orated in folk ceremonies to honor the victory of Lausen, it is an important subgenre of mangalkavya, with narratives of local deities of rural Bengal, the most significant genre of medieval Bengali literature.
+The texts belong to this subgenre eulogize Dharmathakur, a folk deity worshipped in the Rarh region of Bengal.
 According to tradition, the earliest poet of Dharmamangal was Mayura Bhatta.
 The Dharmamangal texts were meant for singing during the twelve-day ritual ceremony, known as Gajan.
 These texts are part of a larger group of texts associated with the worship of Dharma.
 In addition to the Dharmamangal texts, this larger group includes a number of works known as the Dharmapurans, which narrate the story of creation and the liturgical works known as the Samjatpaddhatis.